manymoments/manymoments.github.io/_posts/2022-11-20-pbft-via-locked-braodcast.md

 ## Notes

-In later posts, we will show the accountability improvements suggested by [Casper FFG](https://arxiv.org/pdf/1710.09437.pdf), simple view synchronization based on Reliable Broadcast, and HotStuff which also provides responsiveness.
+In later posts, we will show other view synchronization solutions, and HotStuff which also provides responsiveness.